scarletstudio/transithealth/docs/pages/new_dataset.md

 - Write a SoQL query to get the data you want
     - Read [Socrata Query Language (SoQL)](soql.md) for a guide on how to write and run queries
+    - You can test out queries using [this website](https://vingkan.github.io/soql/), the JSON URL you retrieved will be the dataset URL
 - Write a `Makefile` step in the extract section

 An example of a dataset extracted from the data portal is the rideshare data.